Frequently Asked Questions

 Why are residential students required to purchase a meal plan?

 The University of Maine requires all residential students, except those residing in DTAV or Patch, to purchase a meal plan to ensure that our students are eating, living, and learning in healthful ways.
-Our dining locations are designed to enhance the social atmosphere of a college campus and offer comfortable seating, Wi-Fi and TVs for students to utilize to work or hang out with their peers.
+In a typical year, our dining locations are designed to enhance the social atmosphere of a college campus and offer comfortable seating, Wi-Fi and TVs for students to utilize to work or hang out with their peers.
 Return to top

 When does my meal plan start?

-Your meal plan for the fall semester begins on the Friday that you move in late in August.
+Your meal plan for the fall semester begins on the Friday of move-in week in August.
 Spring semester meal plans are active the Sunday prior to classes resuming.
 Return to top